Masanjia re-education through labor camp: Media coverage

 On 23 December 2012, The Oregonian reported that an American woman named Julie Keith found a letter, written in alternating Chinese and English, stuffed into a Halloween decoration set she had purchased at a Kmart.
 The letter, whose authenticity has been verified by CNN, said that the set was assembled in Unit 8, Department 2 of Masanjia forced labor camp.
 It went on to describe forced labor conditions in the camp, and noted that many of the detainees were Falun Gong practitioners held without trial.
 Under U.S. law, it is illegal to import items manufactured through forced labor.
 U.S. Immigration and Customs Enforcement is reportedly looking into the allegations contained in the letter.
 Kmart reported being unable to trace the product, plastic tombstones, to the camp.
 In 2013 the purported author of the letter surfaced in Beijing.
 The man, who gave his surname only as Zhang, was a Falun Gong follower who had been imprisoned at the camp.
 He claimed to have written about two dozen notes and enclosed them in products whose packaging indicated an English speaking destination.
 The incident was profiled in the 2018 documentary film Letter from Masanjia.

 In April 2013, China's Lens Magazine included a 14-page exposé on abuses at Masanjia labor camp.
 The 20,000-word investigative story was based on interviews with approximately 20 former inmates, who recalled being subjected to forced labor and a variety of torture methods in the camp.
 The article caused a sensation domestically, and reinvigorated calls to reform the forced labor system.
 By 8 April—just two days after the report was published—at least 420,000 people had participated in online discussions about the report.
-The next day, the Propaganda Department of the Communist Party of China issued instructions prohibiting news organizations from "reposting, reporting, or commenting" on the Lens report.
+The next day, the Central Propaganda Department of the Chinese Communist Party issued instructions prohibiting news organizations from "reposting, reporting, or commenting" on the Lens report.

 Shortly after the Lens article was published, filmmaker and former New York Times photographer Du Bin released a documentary about the Masanjia labor camp, titled "Women Above Ghost's Head".
 The title is a reference to the fact that Masanjia was built on top of a graveyard, according to former prisoner Liu Hua.
 The film was banned in mainland China, and Du Bin was detained.